CygnusX-26/blog/docs/Tutorials/klodd.md

 If you haven't already, build your image with `docker build -t localhost:5000/image-name:tag .` Then, push it to the registry with `docker push localhost:5000/image-name:tag`.

-* Remember to replace the port with the one you exposed earlier if you decided not to use 5000.
+{: .remember }

-**Remember** In yaml files listed below, you only need to worry about fields with *comments*.
+Replace the port with the one you exposed earlier if you decided not to use 5000.

 Create a file named `challenge.yaml` with the following contents: